 Unfortunately I’m not able to accept payments from users located in the European Union at this point.
-The only exception is for users from The Netherlands, as this is my home country and the standard VAT rules apply for me there.

-The reason for excluding all other EU citizens for this service is that VAT rules have been introduced by the EU that place a heavy administrative burden on a seller of digital services.
+The reason for excluding EU citizens for this service is that VAT rules have been introduced by the EU that place a heavy administrative burden on a seller of digital services.
 It is virtually impossible for me to conform to these rules if I want to offer a paid digital service to individuals in the EU.
 Some background information about these rules can be found on this page.

 As a provider of a paid digital service to a customer in the EU, I basically have to gather multiple pieces of evidence that you, the customer, are indeed from the country you say you are from.
 Then I need to store that data securely and keep it available & secure for years.
 I would also need to deal with different VAT rates across the 28 member countries, file my VAT filings more frequently and potentially deal with enquiries from 28 tax authorities.